 Located in the Carneros Region of the Napa Valley, di Rosa’s over 200 acres of landscaped grounds and open space offer the visitor refuge to view a broad range of the art of Northern California in a singularly unique setting.
 The property includes a 35-acre lake and wildlife preserve.
 Protected in perpetuity under the Napa County Land Trust, di Rosa is rich in flora and fauna, with open space that is home to a fascinating array of wildlife, native plant species, and di Rosa’s own peacocks.

-The Gatehouse Gallery: The Gatehouse Gallery is open to the public weekdays for drop-in visits with a suggested donation.
-The Gatehouse Gallery features rotating exhibits and selections from the permanent di Rosa collection.
+The Gatehouse Gallery: The Gatehouse Gallery is open to the public Wednesday to Sunday for drop-in visits with a suggested donation.
+The Gatehouse Gallery features rotating exhibits and selections from di Rosa’s permanent collection.
 Stop by often to see group and one-person shows of Bay Area artists working in a variety of media.